5cover/psdc/docs/Done.md

 Having a component encapsulated in a `ParseResult` in a node type means that we allow the outer node to exist even if this component has failed parsing.
 This prevents the parsing to stop for the node.

-So this is mostly useful for "big" nodes like subroutines.
+So this is mostly useful for "big" nodes like callables.

 ## "Helper" rules in formal grammar